Mustafa Karadayi: Political career

+Secretary of the Central Election Commission.

 Since 2010, Karadayi was the organizational secretary of the Central Operative Bureau (COB) MRF.

 Karadayi was elected to the Bulgarian parliament in 2013.

 Since 24 December 2015 he was one of three co-chairs of the interim MRF to IX National Conference of the party after Lyutvi Mestan was expelled.

+Karadayi announced that he no longer wanted to be the chairman of the party and officially announced his resignation in 7 November 2023.

 Chairman of the Movement for Rights and Freedoms

 On 24 April 2016 he was unanimously elected chairman of the MRF by the IX National Conference of the party.

+Karadayi announced his resignation as the chairman on 7 November 2023.